 #1 Update Your GPU Driver

 Look, there are two methods to update your GPU driver.
-The first one is from the Device Manager, and the second one is from your GPU manufacturer’s official website.
+The first is from the Device Manager, and the second is from your GPU manufacturer’s official website.
 Here we only provide you the steps to update your driver using Device Manager.

 - First of all, open the Device Manager on your Windows PC using the Win and R key.

-- Then, simply expand the Network Adapter and right-click on the Graphics card name.
+- Then, expand the Network Adapter and right-click on the Graphics card name.
 This will open the drop-down context menu.

 - From that menu, select the Update Drive option.